You can view key financial information about your business in the finance reports.

 The report determines the country and region based on the destination of sales, so it might show destination information even for origin-based sales tax jurisdictions.
 To determine the destination, the shipping address is used.
-If the shipping address cannot be determined, the billing address is used.
-If the billing address cannot be determined, the POS address is used.
+If the shipping address cannot be determined, then the billing address is used.
+If the billing address cannot be determined, then the POS address is used.

 The country of the tax rate.